Requesting RDI Support for Your Proposal

 - Describe the strengths of the proposal, e.g. by explaining the science and/or education approach and its relevence or cutting edge approach, emphasize the leam leadership strengths, promote a strong track record of mentorship, highlight the appropriate achievements of the team such as publications, or if part of a larger proposal, address how integral this component is to the overall project.

-- Link the strengths of the proposal to the organization or institution, e.g. alignment to with the university/college/department research or education goals such as UA's Never Settle Strategic Plan, or the research expertise and resources at UA to support this proposal.
+- Link the strengths of the proposal to the organization or institution, e.g. alignment to with the university/college/department research or education goals, or the research expertise and resources at UA to support this proposal.

 - Provide a summary that includes the commitment of resources (including quantifiable details, if applicable), how the work reflects the importance of the project to the institution and/or UA, and reiteration of support of the proposal.